-Sigma Tau Delta, the English Club, meets frequently to provide students and faculty the opportunity to get together to discuss literature, drama and the other arts in a relaxed social atmosphere outside the classroom.
+Sigma Tau Delta, the English Club, meets frequently to pro-

+vide students and faculty the opportunity to get together to discuss literature, drama and the other arts in a relaxed social atomsphere outside the classroom.

 Requirements for a major in English: 30 semester hours of credit in English courses.
-At least 9 of these hours must be 300-level or above; English 101 and 102 used in the student's general curriculum distribution may count for the major requirement.
+At least 9 of these hours must be 300-level or above; majors must take one British literature survey course (206 or 207), and one American literature survey course (208 or 209).
+English 101 and 102 used in the student's general curriculum distribution may count for the major requirement.
 To qualify for teacher certification in English at the secondary level in Florida, the major must include English 204, 205, 312 and 3 hours in American literature, in addition to the required professional education courses.